Undergraduate Course Catalog 2010-2011

 • appropriate levels of ESOL classes when deemed appropriate;

-• a mentor who encourages students to explore their interests, develop skills, and prepare for their future;
+• mentors who encourage students to explore their interests, develop skills, and prepare for their future;

-• academic support seminar where students learn study skills and test taking techniques that will build confidence in the classroom and improve student success;
+• academic support seminars where students learn study skills and test taking techniques that will build confidence in the classroom and improve student success;

 The College Transition Program for ESOL students is open to people with a high school diploma.
 Interested applicants are encouraged to apply before April 1, the priority deadline for the fall semester.
 Potential students and their families are encouraged to meet with an admissions counselor from the UNH Manchester Office of Admissions.
 Students will learn about the application process and how the program can help them achieve their goals.

-For more information, please contact the UNH Manchester Office of Admissions at (603) 641-4150; e-mail firstname.lastname@example.org.
+For more information, please contact the UNH Manchester Office of Admissions at (603) 641-4150 or e-mail email@example.com.

 The UNH Manchester application deadline for the fall semester is June 15 and November 1 for the spring semester.
 For priority consideration for financial aid, the application deadline is March 1 for the following academic year.

 The UNH Manchester catalog is available online at www.unhm.unh.edu/pdf/catalog/catalog.pdf.
 To request a catalog or more specific information about UNH Manchester courses and degree programs, contact the Office of Admissions, University of New Hampshire at Manchester, University Center, 400 Commercial Street, Manchester, NH 03101, e-mail UNHM.firstname.lastname@example.org; phone (603) 641-4150; fax (603) 641-4125; TTY/TTD (603) 641-4308.